 - A handle is shown at each inner and outer vertex and the middle of each side of the star.

 - Adjust the size and radius of the star by dragging one of the outer vertex handles.

-- Hold the Control key to restrict the rotation to user specified increments.
+- Hold the Shift key to restrict the rotation to user specified increments.

-- Hold the Shift key to change only the radius and keep the angle fixed.
+- Hold the Control key to change only the radius and keep the angle fixed.

-- Hold the Option key to change only the angle and keep the radius fixed.
+- Hold the Option (Mac) or Alt (Windows) key to change only the angle and keep the radius fixed.

 - Adjust the bending of the star sides by dragging a handle at the middle of a side.

-- Press the Plus key to increase the star vertices.
+- Press the Up arrow key to increase the star vertices.

-- Press the Minus key to decrease the star vertices.
+- Press the Down arrow key to decrease the star vertices.